hajimen/p2ppcb_software/README.md

 ![Contact-to-Socket](https://user-images.githubusercontent.com/1212166/204484257-108bf20a-2522-4053-b8ea-9a14f05be936.jpg)

-(You might wonder how LED and switch both are driven / read by only a pair of wires.
+(You might wonder how a LED and a switch both are driven / read by only a pair of wires.
 By utilizing the forward voltage (Vf) of LEDs.
 Under its Vf, a LED does not flow current (no light, of course).
 We can read a switch by giving voltage lower than the Vf.
 About driving, a resistor is connected in series to a switch.
 Even when the switch is close, the resistor makes enough voltage to drive the LED which is connected